-Jennifer Hillman is a former member of the WTO Appellate Body & CFR Sr. Fellow for Trade and International Political Economy
+Jennifer Hillman is a former member of the WTO Appellate Body and CFR Sr. Fellow for Trade and International Political Economy

 * This might take a few seconds to load.